Coyote killing lamb

 wires need to be closer than the top wires.
 Where there is adequate

-soil moisture, all of the wires can be hot.
+soil moisture, all of the wires should be electrified.
 Otherwise, the fence

 should have a mixture of both live and ground wires.
-48 inches
+Fourt-eight inches

 is a good height for keeping sheep in and predators out.